 properties pane to change it’s value (or just click and type in the desired value).

-As an exercise, explore the available OmniGraph nodes and try to setup a graph to control the jetbot with the keyboard!
+As an exercise for the reader, explore the available OmniGraph nodes and try to setup a graph to control the jetbot with the keyboard!
 The graph below is an example graph for controlling the jetbot with a keyboard.

 This tutorial covered the following topics: